Your Mama Told

 are appropriate—sympathy, holidays, birthdays,

-and--as your friendship grows--postcards when you travel.
+and--as your friendship grows--postcards when you

-the industry they are part of!
+who influence the industry they are part of!

 Possibilities: Send congratulatory notes